posita/dyce/docs/countin.md

 ```

-Indexing selects particular histograms into a new pool:
+Indexing selects particular histograms into a new pool.

 ``` python
 >>> 2@P(8, 4, 6)